liferay/liferay-docs/develop/learning-paths/mobile/articles/02-creating-get-guestbooks-screenlet/05-creating-the-screenlet-class.markdown

     }

 Fantastic work!
 You finished the Get Guestbooks Screenlet!
 It only gets and displays guestbooks, though.
-To have a feature-rich app that also gets and displays entries, you need to create the Get Entries Screenlet.
+To have an app that also gets and displays entries, you need to create the Get Entries Screenlet.
 This Learning Path's next section shows you how to do this.